Smallpox in Australia: The chickenpox theory

 Carmody's argument on the Science Show was not, for some time, followed by a scholarly paper, and was ignored by many historians.
-However, another medical researcher working on diseases among Aborigines in the early colonial era (this time not on the Eora but on adjacent groups to the North West), G. E. Ford, stated in late 2010 that he had previously and independently reached Carmody's conclusions: "In a project applying a specialist understanding of disease and epidemiology from my own previous professional life as a pathobiologist, I had verified that the small pox was not Smallpox but was Chicken Pox brought to the colony in a latent form later known as Shingles".
+However, another medical researcher working on diseases among Aboriginals in the early colonial era (this time not on the Eora but on adjacent groups to the North West), G. E. Ford, stated in late 2010 that he had previously and independently reached Carmody's conclusions: "In a project applying a specialist understanding of disease and epidemiology from my own previous professional life as a pathobiologist, I had verified that the small pox was not Smallpox but was Chicken Pox brought to the colony in a latent form later known as Shingles".
 Ford also said that he had "identified a likely convict carrier and the means by which the chicken pox infection spread through the population".

 However Ford concedes that neither he nor Carmody can claim priority for this theory since:

-"In 1985 a teacher of 'medical geography', Peter Curson of Macquarie University presented a good case on historic evidence that the disease was chickenpox.”
+"In 1985 a teacher of 'medical geography', Peter Curson of Macquarie University presented a good case on historic evidence that the disease was chickenpox."
 Ford added that at a conference in 1987, the archaeologist Barry Wright presented similar arguments and conclusion.
 To maintain coherence with earlier historical accounts, Ford refers to "the small pox epidemic" of 1789–1791, but makes two words of "small pox" and reminds the reader that he believes the "small pox" in question was "Chicken Pox, a small pox other than Smallpox".

 In a conference paper in February 2014 on historic Aboriginal demography, the Australian National University's Boyd Hunter joined with Carmody to argue that the recorded behaviour of the 1789 epidemic rules out smallpox and indicates chickenpox.
 In 2021 Carmody summarized the case against smallpox:

-Yet, despite Ford’s and even Fenner’s agreement that chickenpox must eventually have entered the colony via shingles and was then very likely to spread fast and prove fatal to Aborigines, there is no hard evidence that it had in fact appeared by April 1789.
-(The surviving part of Chief Surgeon John White’s journal suggests that it had not been noticed by November 1788)..
+Yet, despite Ford's and even Fenner's agreement that chickenpox must eventually have entered the colony via shingles and was then very likely to spread fast and prove fatal to Aboriginals, there is no hard evidence that it had in fact appeared by April 1789.
+(The surviving part of Chief Surgeon John White's journal suggests that it had not been noticed by November 1788).

-There is also some contradiction between Hingston’s scenario, in which the surgeons recognised and ignored childhood chickenpox as unimportant, and Carmody’s.
+There is also some contradiction between Hingston's scenario, in which the surgeons recognised and ignored childhood chickenpox as unimportant, and Carmody's.
 Carmody doubts that the surgeons in 1789 believed there was a distinction between the two diseases, but implies they may not have noted a child or children who carried an infection of chickenpox, from an adult with shingles, to Aboriginal children with whom they played.
-No surviving records have been produced that mention “smallpox” inside the colony, even though Tench and others were puzzling over how it reached the Aborigines.
+No surviving records have been produced that mention "smallpox" inside the colony, even though Tench and others were puzzling over how it reached the Aboriginals.